SKuipers/gibbon-docs/introduction/guide-to-open-source.md

 ---

 ::: tip
 You may be planning to use an open source platform, or planning to _consider_ using one.
-In both cases, this section can help answer the most common questions you might have.
+In both cases, this **Plan** section can help answer the most common questions you might have.
 :::
 ## Assess your Needs

 When adopting any new system, it pays to take time to assess your needs.
 A new school platform isn’t just a technological change, it will likely affect the daily workflows of your staff and students, and impact the flow of information and communication in your school.

 It can help to take a systems theory approach to visualize your organization as a set of interconnected gears.
 Before turning the gear to implement the software itself, there are other gears and connections to consider.
-Is your school ready for this change?
-Do your staff have the time and resources to see it through?
-Who are your stakeholders and are they onboard?
+- Is your school ready for this change?
+- Do your staff have the time and resources to see it through?
+- Who are your stakeholders and are they onboard?

 These considerations are helpful regardless of open source or proprietary platforms, however the answers of who does what and who is affected may be different.

 The following infographic offers questions that can help get the gears turning when introducing a new technology or software platform: